 - Students complete the Master’s thesis in the fourth academic semester.

-Thanks to the long-term collaboration between the Institute of Translation and Interpreting and other institutions and departments of Heidelberg University, students have the opportunity to develop their knowledge in other fields including macroeconomics, law, medicine/life sciences.
-This prepares them to work as interpreters at specialist conferences within these fields.
+Thanks to long-term collaboration between the Institute of Translation and Interpreting and other institutions and departments of Heidelberg University, students have the opportunity to develop their knowledge in other fields including economic sciences, law, and medicine/life sciences.
+This prepares them to interpret at specialist conferences within these fields.

 Following the successful completion of the final examination, students may select a supplementary subject, thereby adding a second C-language to their standard language profile (ABCC).